ozlemcali/Pokemons/README.md

 # Pokemons

 ## About Project
-Application that lists and details pokemon from PokeAPI.
+An application that displays weather data from the OpenWeatherMap API.

 ## Includes